glenux/maily-form/README.md

 * Original source code: [jlelse](https://about.jlelse.de) mainly for own purposes.
 * Contributors:
-  * [glenux](https://glenux.net) made it ready for production at [boldcode.io](https://boldcode.io)
+  * [glenux](https://glenux.net) made it ready for production at [boldcode.io](https://boldcode.io).
+Current maintainer of the project.

 ## Licence

-This project is under the GNU GENERAL PUBLIC LICENCE version 3
+This project is under the GNU GENERAL PUBLIC LICENCE version 3.